logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-chrome-on-android/prerequisites/installing-testarchitect-agent/_index.md

     This indicates that the functioning TestArchitect Agent application now resides on your device.

-**Remember:** After installing TestArchitect Agent onto your Android device, keep in mind that the USB cable connection must be retained for testing.
+{{<remember>}} After installing TestArchitect Agent onto your Android device, keep in mind that the USB cable connection must be retained for testing.